 #2. improved camera

-Camera in smartphones are important because less and less people carry point-and-shoot cameras nowadays.
+Camera in smartphones is important because less and fewer people carry point-and-shoot cameras nowadays.

 Moto X and Moto X 2014 were criticized heavily for its mediocre camera.